ljstaib/news-analyzer/README.md

 # Homework #2 for EC500 at BU: news-analyzer-ljstaib

-# Please email me if there is a deliverable that you do not see (I should have everything completed)
+# Please email me if there is a deliverable that you do not see (I should have everything completed), email me to host the web application.

 Copyright @2021
 Luke Staib
 ljstaib@bu.edu

-# Status
+# Status - HW2 Completed
 Phase 1: Completed.
 Stub-API modules for Phase 1 are in their respective .py files.
 I also have psuedocode in newsanalyzer_pseudocode.txt.

 Phase 2: Completed.
 Files and users database has been connected and GET, POST, PUT, DELETE operations are possible.